 Honestly, I found it exhilarating without the sharp edge of fear.
 There’s no time to worry when you have a private birds eye view of one of the most beautiful lakes in all of Italy.
 George Clooney might have a fancy speedboat, but I was flying over it on a personal trip.

-Flying over the lake is not not fun, but gives travelers a much better understanding of the local geography and the lake’s unique glacial shape.
+Flying over the lake is not only fun, but gives travelers a much better understanding of the local geography and the lake’s unique glacial shape.
 What I really fell in love with, however, were the nearby mountains.
-For me, they proved to be more eye&catching and more interesting than even my beloved Lake Como.
+For me, they proved to be more eye-catching and more interesting than even my beloved Lake Como.

 Flying out over Brivio, we took a loop around Lombardy’s infamous Resegone mountain peak, a known outline in the area because of its unique saw tooth shape.
 From there we swooped low over Resegone’s mountain hut before going to check out other mountain huts on nearby peaks.